Azure/azure-powershell/src/FrontDoor/FrontDoor/help/Get-AzFrontDoorFrontendEndpoint.md

 Type                             : Microsoft.Network/frontdoors/frontendendpoints
 ```

-Get all frontend endpoints in resource "frontdoor1" which is part of resource group "rg1"
+Get frontend endpoint with name "frontdoor1-azurefd-net" in Front Door "frontdoor1" which is part of resource group "rg1"

 ## PARAMETERS